cucumber/common/CONTRIBUTING_NEW.md

     source scripts/functions.sh && release_module MODULE_NAME VERSION # Don't specify the v in the version

-*IMPORTANT*: After running this command, bump the minor version and append `-SNAPSHOT` to any affected `pom.xml` files.
+*IMPORTANT*: After running this command, bump the minor version and append `-SNAPSHOT` to any affected `pom.xml` files, then commit with message "Post-release: Bump to SNAPSHOT version".

-This will update the various package descriptors (`pom.xml`, `package.json`, `*.gemspec`) in the module directories.
+Triggering a release will update the various package descriptors (`pom.xml`, `package.json`, `*.gemspec`) in the module directories.
 A git commit will be created with message "Release MODULE_NAME vVERSION".
 This commit is also tagged with `MODULE/vVERSION`.

 Behind the scenes - the following will occur:

 - The release commit and tag is pushed, which will kick off the build of the monorepo.
-- Each module repo is tagged with `vVERSION`.
+- The monorepo build tags each relevant module repo with `vVERSION`.
-- Each module repo will have a Travis build triggered.
+- Each module repo will have a tagged Travis build triggered.
-- The module Travis builds will publish packages (maven, npm, rubygems etc).
+- The module repo's Travis builds will publish packages (maven, npm, rubygems etc).

 ### Caveats